matrix-org/matrix-spec-proposals/proposals/3952-intentional-mentions.md

   avoid unintentional pings.
 * Bridging mentions is suboptimal since they [use display names](https://github.com/matrix-org/matrix-spec/issues/353#issuecomment-1055809364) as a workaround, e.g.:
-  * It broke the contract that bridges will not mutate the content of messages.
+  * It breaks the contract that bridges will not mutate the content of messages.
   * For some protocols, bridges need try to figure out if every message contains any of the possible nicknames of room members.
 * If a user changes their display name in a room,